NikoDyring/the-odin-project/README.md

-# The Odin Project
+# The Odin Project - Rails

-A collection of my solutions for The Odin Project assignments.
+A collection of my solutions for The Odin Project RoR assignments.